Paladylanc/WeatherData/README.md

 2. Works only with shapefiles.
 3. Requires gdal and ogr packages (https://gdal.org/download.html).

+# Program Overview/Directions
+1. Run the weather_data.py in your interpreter of choice
+2. It will prompt you for the path of your Shapefile.
+Copy/paste the file path.
+3. The program will create three attributes in your shapefile and populate values from OpenWeatherAPI

 # Notes
 1. The program adds the data directly to your shapefile, meaning the change is permanent unless you directly remove the added data.
 It may help to create a copy of your shapefile before running the program.
+2. Repeated requests may not work, as I only have a free license with OpenWeather.

+#Known Issues
+1. There seems to be a problem with my API key.
+You may have to sign up with OpenWeather and receive your own key.